SebastiaAgramunt/MachineLearning/README.md

 $(which python) -m ipykernel install --name=ml
 ```

 check the instructions [here](https://gist.github.com/SebastiaAgramunt/5185ccf8637e69f611bd1217a98289b2).
-Then you can lunch the notebook by typing
+Then you can launch the notebook by typing

 ```bash
 jupyter notebook